Introduction

 8. Invest in Financial Education

-The more you know about money, the less intimidating it becomes.
-Financial literacy empowers you to make informed decisions, reducing uncertainty and stress.
+The more you know about money, the less fear you feel.
+Financial literacy helps in making informed decisions, thereby reducing uncertainty and stress.

 Ways to Learn:

-- Read personal finance books, such as Rich Dad Poor Dad.
+- Read personal finance books, such as Poor Dad Rich Dad.

-- Take free online courses from platforms like Coursera or Khan Academy.
+- Free online courses on Coursera and Khan Academy.

 - Listen to financial podcasts like The Financial Diet.